jesseopdenbrouw/riscv-rv32/rtl/README.md

 about 1000 extra flip-flops.

 ## Status

-Works on the DE0-CV board.
+This version runs without any modification directly on the Terasic DE0-CV board.